dottjt/plastic/chapters/04-depression.md

 Then I would purge so I could consume more.
 Admittedly I enjoyed the feeling of emptying my stomach.
 No matter what, you could always console in the fact that you were going to feel better afterwards.
 Purging was the ultimate cathartic

-I put on my headphones and
+I put on my headphones and we're gold again.

 ### Cam girl

 I loved cam girls.
 I mean, that's what they were there for.
 To be believed.
 To be loved.
 To provide some kind of